Il Baretto

 Secondi in the Italian format tend to run simpler: a grilled fish, a piece of meat with minimal intervention, perhaps a contorno ordered separately.
 This restraint is philosophically Italian rather than logistically convenient.
 The idea is that the primo has done the creative work and the secondo exists to satisfy without overwhelming.
 It is a sequencing logic that contrasts sharply with the tasting menu formats practiced at rooms like Sketch, The Lecture Room and Library or Restaurant Gordon Ramsay, where each course is engineered to escalate in complexity and sensory load.
 Neither approach is superior; they answer different questions about what a meal is for.

-Placing Il Baretto in Its Peer Set
+Placing Il Baretto in Its comparable set

 Marylebone has developed a recognisable tier of Italian and Mediterranean rooms that function as the neighbourhood's default fine-casual infrastructure: places where business lunches and anniversary dinners and post-theatre suppers can all be accommodated without the formality of a tasting menu or the chaos of a no-bookings queue.
 Il Baretto's address on Blandford Street places it within that cohort.
 The competitive set at this level is not Dinner by Heston Blumenthal or the Michelin-starred rooms of the West End; it is the collection of independently run Italian rooms that have earned neighbourhood loyalty through consistency rather than critical attention.
 That is a harder thing to sustain than a single review cycle, and restaurants that manage it for more than a decade deserve the recognition that comes from simply still being there.

-For reference, the restaurant scene across the wider UK includes rooms operating at very different registers of ambition and formality.
 L'Enclume in Cartmel and Moor Hall in Aughton represent the destination-dining end of the British spectrum, while Hand and Flowers in Marlow and hide and fox in Saltwood sit in the fine-casual register that Il Baretto also occupies, albeit through a British rather than Italian lens.
 Internationally, the contrast is equally instructive: rooms like Le Bernardin in New York City or Atomix in New York City operate in a hyper-formalised multi-course idiom that is the structural opposite of what a neighbourhood trattoria is trying to do.

 Planning Your Visit